exaco/laravel-octane-dockerfile/README.md

 The Docker configuration provides the following setup:

 - Debian Buster 10
-- PHP 8.1 with preconfigured JIT compiler and OPcache
+- PHP 8.0 and 8.1 with preconfigured JIT compiler and OPcache
 - Swoole extension with support of:
     - OpenSSL
     - HTTP/2